mhx/dwarfs/README.md

 The source directory contained **1139 different Perl installations** from 284 distinct releases, a total of 47.65 GiB of data in 1,927,501 files and 330,733 directories.
-The source directory was freshly unpacked from a tar archive to a 850 EVO 1TB SSD, so most of its contents were likely cached.
+The source directory was freshly unpacked from a tar archive to an XFS partition on a 970 EVO Plus 2TB NVME drive, so most of its contents were likely cached.

 I'm using the same compression type and compression level for SquashFS that is the default setting for DwarFS: